 The final report on the Bonn meeting refers to a much better and more comprehensive compilation and assessment of the habitats and species data as is the case of the birds data for the Birds Directive.
 However, the birds data are very simple data, primarily bird counts, recorded in similar ways in all three countries, and therefore instantly reportable in a common format.
 The same is probably the case with data on the three marine mammals.
 The data collection on the habitat types is in accordance with the national requirements and not readily comparable.

-Based on the three contribution reports from Denmark, the Netherlands and Schleswig-Holstein, it is not possible to make a common roof reporting.
+Based on the three contribution reports received from Denmark, the Netherlands and Schleswig-Holstein, it is not possible to make a common roof reporting.
 That would require major changes in data collection and agreements on a common reporting format.

 Appendix 1.